steciuk/portfolio/src/content/projects/quote-shake.md

 end:
   month: 12
   year: 2023
+description: "Simple mobile app for fetching and saving quotes.
+Allows for the random quote generation, saving quotes to the favorites list, and reading more about the author."
-description: "Simple mobile app for fetching and saving quotes."
+shortDescription: "Simple mobile app for fetching and saving quotes."
 image:
   src: "./images/quote-shake.png"
   alt: "Quote Shake logo"